phil-opp/blog_os/posts/2015-08-25-entering-longmode.md

 [wikipedia_48bit_mode]: https://en.wikipedia.org/wiki/X86-64#Virtual_address_space_details

-An entry in the P4, P3, P2, and P1 tables consists of the page aligned 52-bit _physical_ address of the page/next page table and the following bits that can be OR-ed in:
+An entry in the P4, P3, P2, and P1 tables consists of the page aligned 52-bit _physical_ address of the frame or the next page table and the following bits that can be OR-ed in:

 Bit(s)                | Name | Meaning
 --------------------- | ------ | ----------------------------------